Lab Policies

 • Removing hierarchy.
 My view is that any of my trainees’ ideas are just as valuable as my own.
 Everyone’s views, opinions, hypotheses, and models are given equal weight / respect, independent of one’s position in the lab.

-• Our lab contributes to department efforts to help students overcome challenges in pursuing a science career, including the MIT Summer Research Program, the Quantitative Methods Workshop, and inviting high school students to come tour the lab.
+• Our lab contributes to department efforts to help students in pursuing a science career, including the MIT Summer Research Program, the Quantitative Methods Workshop, and inviting high school students to come tour the lab.
 We actively seek opportunities to remove barriers to anyone wanting to do science.

 Data Responsibility and Record Keeping